-Site Name: Site No:Total No of Staff: Licensable Activities authorised by the premises licence: Sale of Alcohol by Retail Late Night Refreshment Regulated Entertainment Are there any specific conditions listed on the premises licence yes/no Are all staff aware of these conditions and are they being adhered to yes/no Do the site's opening hours match the hours listed on the licence yes/no Do the site's alcohol trading hours match those listed on the licence yes/no Does the DPS named on the licence still work at the site yes/no Does the site sell hot food/hot drinks between 11pm & 5am yes/no Is Late Night Refreshment approved on the licence for these hours yes/no Does the site have any Regulated Entertainment (background music and live radio do not count as regulated entertainment) yes/no Is Part B summary of the premises licence prominently on display (ie. behind the counter) yes/no Is the letter showing the nominated keeper of the licence on display (ie. behind the counter) yes/no Is Part A the main part of the premises licence available for inspection yes/no Where is it kept? ••••• continued on second sheet continued from page one
+Are there any specific conditions listed on the premises licence $st$ yes/no Are all staff aware of these conditions and are they being adhered to yes/no Do the site's opening hours match the hours listed on the licence yes/no Do the site's alcohol trading hours match those listed on the licence yes/no Does the DPS named on the licence still work at the site yes/no Does the site sell hot food/hot drinks between 11pm & 5am $st$ yes/no Is Late Night Refreshment approved on the licence for these hours yes/no Does the site have any Regulated Entertainment (background music and live radio do not count as regulated entertainment) yes/no Is Part B summary of the premises licence prominently on display (ie. behind the counter) yes/no Is the letter showing the nominated keeper of the licence on display (ie. behind the counter) yes/no Is Part A the main part of the premises licence available for inspection yes/no Where is it kept?

+continued from page one
-Is all Challenge 21 material clearly on display yes/no --- --------

-Please list all Personal Licence Holders working at the site including yourself and note the licence numbers and expiry date

-Have all cashiers been issued with "your guide to selling alcohol" yes/no Have all cashiers taken the "alcohol sales questionnaire" yes/no Have all cashiers signed a "training statement" yes/no Have all cashiers signed the "authorisation for staff to sell alcohol" yes/no Have you signed the "authorisation for staff to sell alcohol" yes/no Does each cashier have complete records maintained for the above yes/no When was refresher training last carried out •••••• How many staff have had refresher training When was the refusals book last used and by whom ••••• Is it being countersigned by you AND the area manager yes/no continued on third page
+Is all Challenge 21 material clearly on display yes/no Please list all Personal Licence Holders working at the site including yours and note the licence numbers and expiry date elf ••••• •••••• ······ Have all cashiers been issued with "your guide to selling alcohol" yes/no Have all cashiers taken the "alcohol sales questionnaire" yes/no Have all cashiers signed a "training statement" yes/no Have all cashiers signed the "authorisation for staff to sell alcohol" yes/no Have you signed the "authorisation for staff to sell alcohol" yes/no Does each cashier have complete records maintained for the above yes/no When was refresher training last carried out How many staff have had refresher training When was the refusals book last used and by whom Is it being countersigned by you AND the area manager yes/no continued on third page continued from page two